Open source software stack for the development of robotic applications.

 28760 Tres cantos - Madrid (España)

-The Vulcanexus CORE is a set of software libraries that enable users to build the most comprehensive and straightforward robotics applications, and consists of two main components and their features: ROS 2 and Fast DDS.
+The Vulcanexus CORE is a set of software libraries that enables users to build the most comprehensive and straightforward robotics applications, and consists of two main components and their features:

 ROS 2 (Robot Operating System 2) builds the base for Vulcanexus and is, therefore, the most important component.
 ROS 2 is an open-source software framework by Open Robotics and offers libraries and tools that help develop robotic applications.